MikeHewitt/maas-sdk-ruby/README.md

 @client = MiraclApi::MiraclClient.new({
     client_id: "CLIENT_ID",
     client_secret: "CLIENT_SECRET",
-    redirect_uri: "REDIRECT_URI"
+    redirect_uri: "REDIRECT_URI",
+    issuer: "ISSUER"
     })
 ```
-`CLIENT_ID` and `CLIENT_SECRET` can be obtained from Miracl(unique per application). `REDIRECT_URI` is URI of your application end-point that will be responsible obtaining token.
+`CLIENT_ID` and `CLIENT_SECRET` can be obtained from Miracl(unique per application).
+Normally it is not necessary to specify Miracl configuration endpoint to MiraclClient but it can be done by passing `issuer: "ISSUER"` along with `client_id`, `client_secret` and `redirect_uri` to `MiraclClient`. `REDIRECT_URI` is URI of your application end-point that will be responsible obtaining token.
 It should be the same as registered in Miracl system for this client ID.

 To check if user session has token use `@client.is_authorized(session)`.
 You can request additional user data with `@client.get_email(session)` and `@client.get_user_id(session)`.
 Both methods cache results into `session`.
 If `nil`  is returned, token is expired and client needs to be authorized once more to access required data.